Trusted WordPress tutorials, when you need them most.

 Adding a custom password reset form to a WordPress page

-This takes you to the WordPress page editor, with the form already added to the new page.
+This takes you to the WordPress page editor, where the form has already been added to the new page.
 You can now make any changes to this page, such as adding more text, a custom logo, or categories and tags.

 When you are happy with how the page looks, click on the ‘Save draft’ button.